johngallagher/jar-jar-gone/source/2016-04-07-what-is-a-browser.html.md

 An app that allows you to browse around the Internet using links.

-Software companies like Mozilla, Google, Microsoft and Apple make this software for free.
+Mozilla, Google, Microsoft and Apple make this software for free.

 |Company|Browser|
 |:------|:------|